VirtusLab/git-machete/README.md

 </p>

 🔌 See also [VirtusLab/git-machete-intellij-plugin](https://github.com/VirtusLab/git-machete-intellij-plugin#git-machete-intellij-plugin) &mdash;
-a port into a plugin for the IntelliJ Platform products.
+a port into a plugin for the IntelliJ Platform products, including PyCharm, WebStorm etc.

 ## Install